How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Like Texas Hold’em and Omaha, there is an opportunity for players to place bets at this point.

-If there are players remaining in the pot, there follows two ‘draw’ rounds, with chances to bet in between them.
+If players remain in the pot, they follow two ‘draw’ rounds, with chances to bet in between them.
 In these rounds, players can discard up to three of their cards and draw replacement cards from the deck.

 If players remain, they go to the showdown where the player with the best five-card hand wins.

-Now that you have followed our key steps you will know how to deal poker, in all of its variants, from Texas Hold’em to knowing how to deal 5 card poker.
-Follow our expert golden rules and your games will run smoothly and fairly, and you will even be able to instruct others on how to deal in poker.
+Now that you have followed our key steps, you will know how to deal poker across its many variants, from Texas Hold’em to 5 Card Draw.
+Follow our expert golden rules and your games will run smoothly and fairly, and you will even be able to instruct others on the right way to deal.

 Some key things to always keep in mind: